History of the Medill cherub program

 Petersen received an Emmy Award for a CBS Evening News series on American-adopted Vietnamese orphans.
 He was awarded his second Emmy for a report on the Siege of Sarajevo.
 His CBS team’s reporting on Tiananmen Square received an Alfred I. duPont-Columbia University Award and a George Foster Peabody Award.

-Retired; long-time technology columnist for The Wall Street Journal and co-founder and editor-at-large of Recode
+Longtime technology columnist for The Wall Street Journal; co-founder and editor-at-large of Recode

-Walt Mossberg was the principal technology columnist for The Wall Street Journal.
+Walt Mossberg, now retired, was the principal technology columnist for The Wall Street Journal.
 He was a co-creator and co-producer of “D: All Things Digital,” a tech conference in partnership with The Wall Street Journal, and the co-executive editor of AllThingsD.
 He also was co-founder and executive editor of Recode, a technology news and reviews site.

 After graduating from the Columbia University Graduate School of Journalism, Mossberg worked as a reporter at The Wall Street Journal.
 He covered national and international affairs for 18 years before becoming a technology columnist.
 He retired from the Journal in 2013.